JoseLlarena/spanish-climate-data/README.md

 **stations.csv** (description of each weather station):

-indisinop:	id, removed as redundant lat,long:	converted from degrees, minutes, seconds to [decimal degrees](http://en.wikipedia.org/wiki/Decimal_degrees)
+* indisinop:	id, removed as redundant
+* lat,long:	converted from degrees, minutes, seconds to [decimal degrees](http://en.wikipedia.org/wiki/Decimal_degrees)
-place:		replaced commas with colons and removed inverted commas
+* place:		replaced commas with colons and removed inverted commas
-region:		added Spanish region each stations is in
+* region:		added Spanish region each stations is in

 **spanish_daily.csv**:

 * place, province, altitude:	removed, redundant as present in stations file
 * average temperature:	removed , redundant as derived from min and max
 * times of max and min temperature and pressure and gust speed: removed as too detail for most analyses
-* precipitation: replaced the string 'trace' with .05, half way between 0 and .1, the minimum quantity non-zero recorded
-* also replaced string 'Acum' with empty, unsure what this is meant to be ( presumably 'Accumulated')
+* precipitation: replaced the string 'trace' with .05, half way between 0 and .1, the minimum quantity non-zero recorded, also replaced string 'Acum' with empty, unsure what this is meant to be ( presumably 'Accumulated')
-* direction of strongest gust: converted from tens of degree to degrees
-* also there were some fields with values 99 and 88, outside the allowed range 0-36, that appear to mark days where gust direction was variable
+* direction of strongest gust: converted from tens of degree to degrees, also there were some fields with values 99 and 88, outside the allowed range 0-36, that appear to mark days where gust direction was variable
 * highest gust speed, average wind speed: converted from m/s to km/hr